-With bitter cold temperatures settled in across the state, Animal Humane Society urges pet owners to think twice when letting pets outside for extended periods of time.
+As winter settles in across the state, Animal Humane Society urges pet owners to think twice when letting pets outside for extended periods of time.
 Temperatures below freezing along with wind chill can prove deadly for our domesticated pets.
-“If it is too cold to send your children outside to play, it’s too cold for your pets,” says Cindy Johnson, director of customer service at Animal Humane Society.

 The following are tips to keep your pets safe during the blistering cold winter months:

 - During severe weather, dogs should be let out only to relieve themselves.
 Cats should be kept indoors at all times.

 - Remove ice, salt and caked mud from your pet's paws and coat immediately.